Virtual invariants from the non-associative Hilbert scheme: Introduction

 For Calabi-Yau fourfolds, the picture is more delicate: the derived moduli stack of (semi)stable sheaves is expected to be $(-2)$-shifted symplectic in the sense of Pantev-Toën-Vaquié-Vezzosi.
 Using this structure, Borisov-Joyce showed that such a derived moduli space carries a real virtual fundamental class of half the expected complex dimension, constructed via derived differential geometry and Kuranishi atlases \cite{BorisovJoyce}.
 Their theory applies in particular to moduli spaces of stable sheaves on Calabi-Yau fourfolds (including Hilbert schemes of points), but the resulting cycle is a priori only defined in real homology and depends on subtle orientation data.

 Building on this, Oh-Thomas constructed an algebraic virtual cycle for moduli spaces of sheaves on Calabi-Yau fourfolds, using a localized square‑root Euler class for orthogonal bundles and a theory of complex Kuranishi structures.
-They proved a localization formula and showed that their algebraic cycle agrees with the Borisov-Joyce cycle \cite{OhThomasCY4I,OhThomasCY4II}.
-This provides a robust framework for defining DT‑type invariants on Calabi-Yau fourfolds and for comparing different constructions.
+They proved a localization formula and showed that their algebraic cycle agrees with the Borisov-Joyce cycle after inverting~2 \cite{OhThomasCY4I,OhThomasCY4II}.
+This provides a robust framework for defining DT‑type invariants on Calabi–Yau fourfolds and for comparing different constructions.

 In parallel, Feyzbakhsh-Thomas have developed a powerful wall-crossing and stability-conditions approach to Donaldson-Thomas invariants on Calabi-Yau threefolds.
 They express general rank-$r$ DT invariants in terms of simpler rank 0 or rank 1 theories via Bridgeland stability and wall crossing \cite{FeyzbakhshThomasRank1,FeyzbakhshThomasRank0}.